newearthmartin/hacktravel/README.md

 ### Running the scanner

-In the same hacktravel folder
+In the same explorer_backend folder
 ```
 . run.sh
 ```